 Amounts and Dosage

-There is no set recommendation for nattokinase, but studies suggest its health benefits come with an oral dose of 100 to 200 grams a day.
+There is no set recommendation for nattokinase, but studies suggest its health benefits come with an oral dose of 100 to 200 milligrams a day.